BarrettFrost/Website/README.txt

 dy19474 and ft19226 is the group

 The website is a size comparison of many large animals extinct or alive.
-The website consists of a graph with buttons to get a too scale png of the animal on the graph.
-Mutiple animals can be on the graph as well.
-Also there if button is clicked some facts will appears about that animals at the bottom.
+The website consists of a measurement graph with buttons to get a too scaled png of the animal on the graph, mutiple animals can be on the graph as well.
+If you hover over the png of the animal information of the animal will appear in the sidebar.

 HTML: grade A